Gageperrin/it-notes/computer-science/books/operating-systems-concepts.md

 Storage-area networks (SANs) can also be used to distribute storage across various geographic zones.

+#### 1.4 Operating-System Structure ####

+Multiprogramming is a core component of operating systems.
+Several jobs are kept in memory simultaneously within a job pool.
+The pool consists of all processes residing on disk awaiting an allocation of the main memory.
+The CPU switches between jobs.
+Time sharing systems are where the CPU executes multiple jobs by switching between them.
+This depends on an interactive computer system for the user to instruct a program directly.
+A program loaded into memory and which is executing is a process.
+When there are multiple jobs but not enough room in memory for all of them, job scheduling is required.

+CPU scheduling determines the sequence of several jobs to be run.
+In a time sharing system, the operating system ensures reasonable response times through swapping.
+More commonly, virtual memory is used to run a process that is not entirely in memory.
+This abstracts logical memory from physical memory.

+#### 1.5 Operating-System Operations ####

+Modern operating systems are interrupt driven.
+Events are signalled by an interrupt or a trap.
+A trap (i.e. exception) is a software generated interrupt caused by an error.

+##### 1.5.1 Dual-Mode and Multimode Operations #####

+Operating system code and user-defined code are separated into kernel and user mode respectively.
+A mode bit is added to the computer hardware to indicate the current mode. `0` is kernel and `1` is user.
+At system boot time, the hardware starts in kernel mode.
+This allows for privileged instructions to separate out user permissions.
+CPUs with virtualization can have a virtual machine manager (VMM) to be in control of the system.
+The VMM has more privileges than a user but less than the kernel.

+##### 1.5.2 Timer #####

+A variable timer is implemented by a fixed-rate clock and a timer.
+This is used to implement proper controls over user programs and interrupt after a certain period of time if it gets stuck in an infinite loop.

+#### 1.6 Process Management ####

+For process management, the operating system is responsible for:
+* Scheduling processes and threads on the CPUs
+* Creating and deleting both user and system processes
+* Suspending and resuming processes
+* Providing mechanisms for process synchronization
+* Providing mechanisms for process communication

+#### 1.7 Memory Management ####

+For memory management, the operating system is responsible for:
+* Keeping track of which parts of memory are currently being used and who is using them
+* Deciding which processses and data to move into and out of memory
+* Allocating and deallocating memory space as needed

+#### 1.8 Storage Management ####

+The operating system abstracts from the physical properties of storage devices to define a logical storage unit: the file.

+##### 1.8.1 File-System Management #####

+File management is one of the most user-visible components of an operating system.
+A file is a collection of related information defined by its creator.
+They represent programs and data.
+A file is an umbrella concept for many kinds of entities.

+For file management, the operating system is responsible for:
+* Creating and deleting files
+* Creating and deleting directories to organize files
+* Supporting primitives for manipulating files and directories
+* Mapping files onto secondary storage
+* Backing up files on stable (nonvolatile) storage media

+##### 1.8.2 Mass-Storage Management #####

+Most computer systems use disk memory as the principal on-line storage medium.
+Secondary storage is used frequently and therefore also must be efficient.
+Storage may also be slower and lower in cost in tertiary storage devices such as magnetic tape drives.
+Media can vary between WORM (write-once, ready-many) and RW (read-write) formats.
+Tertiary storage must also be managed.

+For disk management, the operating system is responsible for:
+* Free-space management
+* Storage allocation
+* Disk scheduling

+##### 1.8.3 Caching #####

+Cache systems are fast short-term storage.
+A system will first check if a particular piece of information is stored in-cache before checking the memory.
+If it is not in-cache, then a copy is stored in-cache temporarily.
+Internal index registers provide a high-speed cache for main memory.
+Caches are also implemented completely in hardware.

+The size of the cache is important to manage for performance.
+Cache coherency is also important in multiprocessor environments which have multiple local caches.
+This becomes more evident in distributed environments.

+##### 1.8.4 I/O Systems #####

+The I/O subsystem hides the peculiarity of I/O devices from both the operating system and the user.
+An I/O subsystem contains (1) a memory management component (buffering, caching, and spooling), (2) a general device-driver interface, and (3) drivers for specific hardware devices.

+#### 1.9 Protection and Security ####

 ### Chapter 2: Operating-System Structures

 ## Part Two: Process Management